aws-samples/serverless-summarization-backend-with-amazon-sagemaker/README.md

-# Meeting Notes Generator Demo
+# Serverless Summarization Backend with Amazon SageMaker

 This repository contains a solution for an automated meeting notes generator application leveraging Large-Language Models (LLMs) on SageMaker JumpStart, a machine learning (ML) hub that can help you accelerate your ML journey.